 If you were planning to do most of your sightseeing on foot think again - without using the metro it'll be pretty impossible.

 The metro can be pretty daunting at first glance - just the map alone can be little overwhelming to even the most seasoned traveller.
 It's run by two separate companies, Tokyo Metro and Toei Subway and both providers can require separate fares depending on which lines you use.

 It's no exaggeration when we say that some of the subway stations are huge.
 Some have multiple entrances and exits onto different streets around the station making it very easy to get lost.

 The Tokyo Metro Subway Map and Route Planner app is really helpful for navigating Tokyo's underground system.
-Of course, good old Google Maps and CityMapper were also as reliable as ever.
-Any of these apps will be invaluable to your trip.
+Google Maps and CityMapper are also as reliable as ever.

-The best option is to go with tourist travel cards which are available for 24, 48 and 72-hour unlimited travel on all Tokyo Metro and Toei Subway lines.
+The best ticket option are tourist travel cards, available for 24, 48 and 72-hour unlimited travel on all Tokyo Metro and Toei Subway lines.

 They're available at the Tokyo Metro information desks in Ueno, Ginza, Shinjuku and Omotesando stations, and you can pick them up at both airports and some hotels.
 You'll need proof that you're a tourist so make sure you have your passport with you.